 The ‘FA Women’s Super League’ was inaugurated in 2011 as a semi-professional league playing its matches during the summer months.
 It replaced the FA Women’s Premier League as the highest level of women’s football and started with eight clubs.
-The women’s game received a further boost when Team GB, managed by England Women’s National Coach Hope Powell, performed before huge crowds at the London 2012 Olympic Games.
+The women’s game received a further boost when Team GB, managed by former England Women’s National Coach Hope Powell, performed before huge crowds at the London 2012 Olympic Games.

-St. George’s Park, The FA’s new National Football Centre in Burton upon Trent, was opened in 2012.
+St. George’s Park, the FA’s new National Football Centre in Burton upon Trent, was opened in 2012.
 It will be a centre for coach education, a leading centre of sports medicine and science, and provide a training home for Club England and its 24 representative sides.
 An elite training pitch has been graded to exactly match the current surface at Wembley Stadium.

 In 2013, the organisation celebrated its 150th anniversary with a string of events across the year, culminating in a glittering gala dinner at the Grand Connaught Rooms in central London on 26 October to celebrate the anniversary, back on the exact site where it all began in 1863.